 6.2.1.
 Standard software packages

-22.214.171.124.
+184.108.40.206.
 Installation – For an optimal installation, the customer must provide a detailed description of their existing hardware and software in advance.
-With a view to the optimal operation of the products of DLS NV, the latter will inform the customer of the minimum requirements that must be met in order to guarantee the proper operation of the DLS products.
-DLS NV will at all times fulfil their obligation to provide information, as described herein, but can in no case be held liable for any problems with hardware/software other than that put at the customer’s disposal by
+With a view to the optimal operation of the products of DLS plc, the latter will inform the customer of the minimum requirements that must be met in order to guarantee the proper operation of the DLS plc products.
+DLS plc will at all times fulfil their obligation to provide information, as described herein, but can in no case be held liable for any problems with hardware/software other than that put at the customer’s disposal by DLS plc.

-126.96.36.199.
+220.127.116.11.
 Training – The customer has the obligation to give a detailed description of the relevant training level of the staff that will have to work with the products.
 The training package is described in the offer.
 The training is in principle not obligatory, but can be made obligatory if the customer is clearly insufficiently prepared.
-The customer undertakes to have new employees who are unable to present a DLS training certificate follow a training course.
+The customer undertakes to have new employees who are unable to present a DLS plc training certificate follow a training course.
 For educational purposes, remote training sessions can be recorded.
 If desired, these recordings can be made available to customers by means of a private link as a reference work.
 If this is not desired, this must be indicated by e-mail before the start of the training.

-188.8.131.52.
-Maintenance – A service agreement implies that DLS NV provides services relating to the software delivered, in order to enable an optimal use of the latter; it also implies rights to the upgrades and new releases, always at the customer’s explicit request.
+18.104.22.168.
+Maintenance – A service agreement implies that DLS plc provides services relating to the software delivered, in order to enable an optimal use of the latter; it also implies rights to the upgrades and new releases, always at the customer’s explicit request.

 6.2.2.
 Customised development

-220.127.116.11.
-DLS NV does not intervene for the solution of hardware problems nor with respect to operating systems, nor do they provide advice in this respect.
+126.96.36.199.
+DLS plc does not intervene for the solution of hardware problems nor with respect to operating systems, nor do they provide advice in this respect.

 6.2.4.
 Property rights and the granting of rights are subject to the provisions of article 8 below.